mxagar/foundations_management_iese_coursera/01_Principles_of_Financial_Accounting/Principles_Financial_Accounting.md

 - The Accrual Basis of Accounting = principio de devengo
 - T-accounting = cuentas en T
 - Journal entries = asientos contables

+#### 4.5.2 `Accounting_04_CashFlowStatement.pdf`

+The cash account is essential for the good functioning of the company: if we run out of cash we cannot pay our immediate expenses and we cannot finance our operations; thus, we company would collapse.
+The Cash flow statement summarizes the management of the cash account.

+##### Cash Flow Statement with the Indirect Method

+If we have access to the cash account, the direct method is used, classifying each in/outflow of cash in one of the 3 stages of the business cycle: operations, financing, investing.

+However, when we don't have complete access to the cash account, the indirect method can be used for the **operations** stage.
+The idea is to *reconcile net income to cash from operations*; the cash flow of financing and investing is the same.

+Note that the indirect method seems quite confusing; however, it is the method required by the authorities, thus, often we get the *direct* method and a section with the *reconciliation of net income to the cash flow from operating activities*.
+That reconciliation or adjustement is due to the fact that the net income is the difference between revenues and expenses, being revenues and expenes not always cash transactions.

+The computation is derived from the accounting equality:

+`A = L + OE`

+`Cash + A* = L + OE`, with `A*` = assets other than cash

+`d(Cash) = -d(A*) + d(L) + d(OE)`: `d()` = difference from start to end or year-to-year.

+Thus, applying that to the operations stage, we have:

+**CFO** = Cash Flows due to Operations =

+`+` Net income
+`+` Depreciation
+`+` Non-operating losses
+`-` Non-operating gains
+`-` Operating assets other than cash
+`+` Operating liabilities

+It is also possible to further differentiate the operating assets and liabilities as current and non-current, in such a way that we introduce the change or the **working capital** (CA - CL):

+...
+`-` Non-operating gains
+`-` Operating non-current assets other than cash
+`+` Operating non-current liabilities
+`-` d(WC = Operating current assets other than cash - Operating current liabilities)

+Using either method for the CFO computation (direct or indirect), we shouldd obtain the same result.

+In the reading, severa very thorough examples are provided.

+Finally, some companies report the **free cash flow**, which is the measure of the firm's ability to generate cash necessary to maintain operations:

+`Free cash flow = CFO - Capex`

+`Capex` are the capital expenditures: net cash investments in property, plant and equipment; in the example shown, it equals to the CFF.

+##### Translation

+- Working capital = capital circulante
+- Cash flow = flujos de efectivo
+- Free cash flow = caja libre